footballdaniel/zDepthRenderingCave/README.md

 - Add all the scripts from 03_DepthExtraction to a folder of choice and run the script

 #### Setting private parameters
-- In the main script (Skript_Z_Depth_Analysis_refined.m), the section "Necessary user input" needs to be specified
+- In the main script (Skript_Z_Depth_Analysis_refined.m), the section `Necessary user input` needs to be specified
-- In the main script, the Input for the function "findStandingUpEvent()" contains a parameter for the height of the subject measured.
+- In the main script, the Input for the function `findStandingUpEvent()` contains a parameter for the height of the subject measured.
 I suggest to take a value 10 cm shorter than the height of the subject (e.g. the subject is 170 cm, use 160)
-- If the function "findStandingUpEvent()" doesnt yield meaningful outputs, there are two private parameters in the function itself that can be adjusted (tresh & gap)
+- If the function `findStandingUpEvent()` doesnt yield meaningful outputs, there are two private parameters in the function itself that can be adjusted (tresh & gap)

 #### Output
 Given the script runs smoothly, two figures are saved as .jpg and two z-depth files are produced and saved as .csv files.
 The plots should look approximately like the following: